lorenzleutgeb/pepr/README.md

 On a 64bit machine, we could encode:

- 1 bit  for sign
+  1 bit for 2 signs
- 2 bits for 4 predicates of maximum arity 1
+  2 bit for 4 predicates of maximum arity 1

+leaves (64 - 1 - 2) / 1 = 60 bit

-30 bits for 1073741824 existentially quantified variables 30 bits for 1073741824 universally quantified variables
+ 30 bit for 1073741824 existentially quantified variables 30 bit for 1073741824 universally quantified variables

 ###### Arity

-  1 bit for sign
+  1 bit for    2 signs
- 13 bits for 8192 predicates of maximum arity 4
+ 13 bit for 8192 predicates of maximum arity 4

+leaves (64 - 1 - 13) / 4 = 12.5 bit

+  6 bit for 64 existentially quantified variables
+  6 bit for 64 universally quantified variables

+###### Sane

+  1 bit for 2 signs
+  3 bit for 8 predicates of maximum arity 4

+leaves (64 - 1 - 3) / 4 = 15 bit

+  5 bit for   32 existentially quantified variables
+ 10 bit for 1024 universally quantified variables

+###### Tight

+  1 bit for 2 signs
+  3 bit for 8 predicates of maximum arity 3

+leaves (64 - 1 - 3) / 3 = 20 bit

- 12 bits for 4096 existentially quantified variables 12 bits for 4096 universally quantified variables
+ 10 bit for 1024 existentially quantified variables
+ 10 bit for 1024 universally quantified variables

 #### Unification